How to use boost::property_tree to load and write JSON

 Some links related :

-Rem : At the time of writing, the boost::property_tree library doesn’t output typed value.
+Rem : At the time of writing, the boost::property_tree library doesn’t output typed values.
 But we can expect that it will be corrected soon.